apache/iceberg/docs/docs/spark-procedures.md

 ### `compute_table_stats`

-This procedure calculates the Number of Distinct Values (NDV) stats for a specified table.
+This procedure calculates the Number of Distinct Values (NDV) statistics for a specified table.
-By default, it uses the latest snapshot of the table and analyzes all columns to compute the stats.
+By default, statistics are computed for all columns using the table's current snapshot.
-The procedure can be optionally configured to compute stats for a specific snapshot and/or a subset of columns.
+The procedure can be optionally configured to compute statistics for a specific snapshot and/or a subset of columns.

 | Argument Name | Required? | Type          | Description                         |
 |---------------|-----------|---------------|-------------------------------------|